The library has nine locations to serve the citizens of Lafayette Parish.

 Lafayette Public Library Foundation

-The Lafayette Public Library Foundation, a nonprofit organization founded in 1993, exists to receive private funds to provide moneys for materials and services not otherwise available for the Lafayette Public Library System.
+The Lafayette Public Library Foundation, a nonprofit organization founded in 1993, exists to receive private funds to provide moneys for materials and services in support of the Lafayette Public Library System.

 Friends of the Lafayette Public Library

-For the last 30 years, the Friends of the Lafayette Public Library, a nonprofit, volunteer organization, has been supporting and promoting the Lafayette Public Library system, its programs, and its projects by providing monies for library equipment and by funding projects and performances not included in the library’s operational budget.
+For over 30 years, the Friends of the Lafayette Public Library, a nonprofit, volunteer organization, has been supporting and promoting the Lafayette Public Library System, its programs, and its projects by providing monies for library equipment and funds for special library projects and performances.
+Most of the funds come from the Friend’s twice annual booksales.

 The Lafayette Public Library has several departments offering a variety of services.
 If you would like to contact a particular department directly, please click on the Departments menu at the top of this page.